NataliaMantyk/skillfactory_data_science/Task 8.1. Module 8 (HW-01)/README.md

 [To the top](README.md#content)

 ### **How to use the program**
-Type in any number between 0 and 100 and have fun!
+Computer hides any number between 0 and 100.

 [To the top](README.md#content)

 ### **Credits**
-SkillFactory team.
+SkillFactory team, especially to Sergey Dobdin.

 [To the top](README.md#content)